northwestcoder/gen_appointments/README.md

 The premise here is to then load up this data into a MySQL database or similar.

-We have also provided a .sql file to create these tables, as well as *one single DB trigger*.
+We have also provided sql create statements in db.sql file to create these tables, as well as one single trigger in file trigger.sql

-If you are running this MySQL database in a cloud environment, you will need to set a super user flag:
+If you are running this MySQL database in a cloud environment, you will need to set a super user flag in order to create the trigger:

 `log_bin_trust_function_creators = ON`